Senyeah/APIEngine/README.md

 export <http-method> "<endpoint>" to "<class-name>" in "<file-name>"
 ```

-Where `<http-method>` is one of `GET`, `POST`, `PUT` or `DELETE`, `<class-name>` is the name of the PHP class located inside `<file-name>`.
+Where `<http-method>` is one of `GET`, `POST`, `PUT` or `DELETE`, and `<class-name>` is the name of the PHP class located inside `<file-name>`.

-`<endpoint>` is a URL to an API endpoint which is constructed of multiple _components_, separated by forward slashes `/`.
+`<endpoint>` is a URL to an API endpoint which is constructed of multiple _components_, each separated by forward slashes `/`.
 Components can either be fixed strings (like `info`), variables, or optionals.

 #### Variables

-Variables allow for that part of a component to be anything whatsoever, and the value can be obtained in the script by referencing the name you provide inside the component.
-Variable names are enclosed in square brackets, like `[id]`.
+Variables allow for that component of a request URL to be anything whatsoever.
+The value then is obtained in the script by referencing the name you provide—variable names are enclosed in square brackets, like `[id]`.
 An example endpoint which uses variables may be:

 ```
 export GET "/users/[id]/image" to "UserImageRequest" in "users.php"